giselejfox/personal-site/giselejfox/content/post/blog-ideas.md

 ### Relocation of the royal library and what that'll look like

+### Innovation is about reframing what problems are
+- simple example the book ferry
+    - there was a fair amount of time on the ferry that was spent unused and just for commute.
+This gal saw the opportunity to get people together and use that time for community building and book reading.
+- we talked about latchey kids and how they are a problem to libraries.
+Well let's take a different look, it's not a problem it's a community need.
+How can we innovate to meet that community need.
+- Similar thoughts can go into immigration, is it a problem or a resource.
+Why isn't it better to have more people in a place where they can thrive.
+- Even the "slower" healthcare system here, they made a system that can meet the needs of everybody and it does slow it down but everyone can be helped in some capacity.
+It still works and people are still healthy.
+- Life could be so much better if we take a look at problems and see them for what they actually are: community needs.
+    - latchkey kids -> create a space for kids to come in the specific hours after school

+### Analyzing and contrasting amsterdam and Seattle's public facing information of public policy and urban planning.
+Then go in and see how they're actually moving forward on those innitiatives
+- why their approaches are different
+    - amsterdam has a constrained city limit, seattle doesn't(?)

 ## Kind of me focused and my relation to the material/amsterdam